Take Me Out To The Wall Game

 Harry Waters – Hammond Organ, Keyboards, Accordion

-Robbie Wyckoff – Lead Vocals (songs or parts of songs originally sung by David Gilmour)
+Robbie Wyckoff – Lead Vocals (songs or parts of

 Jon Joyce – backing vocals